gatewayd-io/docs/docs/using-gatewayd/CLI.md

 | `--dev`                  | Enable development mode for plugin development                            |
 | `--usage-report`         | Enable usage report (default `true`)                                      |

-> **🗒️ Note**
->
+{: .note }
-> Please visit the [telemetry and usage report](../07-miscellaneous/telemetry-and-usage-report.md) page for more information on which pieces of data are collected by the service.
+> Please visit the [telemetry and usage report](../miscellaneous/telemetry-and-usage-report) page for more information on which pieces of data are collected by the service.